arthurwolf/llmi/README.md

 ### Recursive redaction.

-Goal: Allow LLMs to write large bodies of text recursively, enabling chapters, sub-chapters etc to be writtens separately (either in series or in parralel) and then joined together.
+**Goal**: Allow LLMs to write large bodies of text recursively, enabling chapters, sub-chapters etc to be writtens separately (either in series or in parralel) and then joined together.

 This would allow writing much longer content than is currently allowed by LLMs, which are limited by their context window, the only disadvantage being this would only be possible for "structured" content.